Labour Party (Malta)

-The Labour Party (Partit Laburista, PL), formerly known as the Malta Labour Party (Partit tal-Ħaddiema, MLP), is the oldest political party in Malta, and one of the two major parties alongside the Nationalist Party.
+The Labour Party (Partit Laburista, PL), formerly known as the Malta Labour Party (Partit tal-Ħaddiema, MLP), is the governing political party in Malta, and one of the two major parties alongside the Nationalist Party.
 It sits on the centre-left of the political spectrum.

 The party was founded in 1921 as the Chamber of Labour by a small group of trade unionists.
 Ideologically, the party was orientated towards democratic socialism and other left-wing stances until the early 1990s, when it followed the lead of like-minded Western social-democratic parties like Britain's New Labour.
 The party still claims to be democratic-socialist in their party programme.
-Under the rule of Joseph Muscat, the party shifted to a more centrist position, adopting Third Way policies.
+Under the leadership of Joseph Muscat, the party shifted to a more centrist position, adopting Third Way policies.
 A formerly Eurosceptic party, it claims to hold pro-European stances and is a member of the Party of European Socialists, and the Socialist International.